The Writing Process: Writing a Book Chronologically Versus out of Order

 Writing a Book Chronologically Versus Out of Order

 How do you start to write a book?
 Is there any right way to do it?
 Does anyone who writes even need advice on this?
-After all, that is one of the many choices that writers make in their writing.
+After all, order is one of the many choices that writers make, especially in writing longer pieces.
 I have heard so many methods from writers over the years.
 Some use outlines, others make notes first, and some write the entire book out of order.
 The greatest books in history were all written in different ways, with different tools, and at different times.
-I have personally written two books and am working on my third, and my writing process has differed with each book.
+When I write a book, the process is always different.
+So, can there be a right or wrong way to do it?
+Below I discuss my writing process over the years and discuss what factors contribute to each method.

 My first book was written entirely in order.
 This is mainly due to the fact that it started as a short story for a writing class that I took in college, and my teacher convinced me to turn it into a novel.
 So, the six pages I had written seemed like the best place to start, and I just continued from there.

-For the first three months that I spent at home between graduating from college and landing my first job, I worked on turning my short story into a complete, middle grade novel.
+For the first three months that I spent at home between graduating from college and landing my first full time job, I worked on turning my short story into a complete chapter book.
 It was nice to have several hours a day dedicated to writing.
-I felt like Stephen King (more like pre-Carrie Stephen King - without the wealth and fame).
+I felt like Stephen King (more like pre-Carrie, struggling Stephen King - without the wealth and fame or drugs).
 The best part of the writing process (to me) is jotting down that first draft.

 By the time I found a job, I had most of the first draft done.
 However, those 40 hours a week that I spent at work really slowed my progress at that point and heavily influenced my editing process.
 Feeling like I would go cross-eyed editing on the computer, I printed out my entire draft and made my edits teacher-style with a red pen, editing on nights and weekends.
 I rewrote entire paragraphs by hand and circled spelling, grammar, and punctuation errors.
 Then, I’d go through my marked-up manuscript and make my corrections on the computer, one page at a time.
 This was probably the least-fun part of the writing process, but it kept my writing on track.